OGPH Pre-Dissertation Awards

 The Global Public Health Application for Pre-Dissertation Travel Awards will be open

-until June 1, 2021.
+until March 18, 2022.
 Late or incomplete applications will not be considered.
-Only students
+Only

-who will be continuing University of Michigan students in January 2022 are eligible.
+students who will be continuing University of Michigan students in January 2023 are

-If you are chosen to receive an award, you will be required to complete a brief report
+eligible.
+If you are chosen to receive an award, you will be required to complete

-sources of funding.
-Students receiving funding elsewhere are eligible to apply, but
+any additional sources of funding.
+Students receiving funding elsewhere are eligible

 reduced award.
 Failure to report additional sources of funding may result in forfeiture of this award.